Wood Choices

 We offer a wide variety of woods from which your instrument may be built.
 Your choice of wood will be influenced by the resulting tone you desire and, of course, your aesthetic preferences.
-Here are 3 resources to give you more information about how your wood choice will affect the tone of your ukulele:
+Here are some resources to give you more information about how your wood choice will affect the tone of your custom ukulele:

 wood selection video